csimai/raspi-tvheadend/README.md

 Then unpack and burn the image to your preferred device with dd.
 This procedure is outside the scope of this document.

+# Kernel Version

+The kernel version for this release is:

+    $ uname -a
+    Linux osmc 4.4.27-7-osmc #1 SMP PREEMPT Tue Jan 24 03:38:31 UTC 2017 armv7l GNU/Linux

 # DVB-T Device

 I am using the inexpensive but excellent **August T202 DVB-T** device.
 The firmware for this tuner is: